whaleyj-2401/SecondGlance/README.md

 1. Clone the repository
 2. Assemble the Naive Bayes model (In Linux, navigate to "/extension/ml_serialized" and run "cat naiveBayesNatural.json.part* > naiveBayesNatural.json".
 In windows, a similar approach could probably be used with the windows terminal)
-3. The extension can now be loaded unpacked in Firefox or Chrome
+3. The extension can now be loaded unpacked in Firefox, Chrome, or Edge

 In Firefox,
 1. Navigate to "about:debugging" and click on "this firefox"
 2. Click "Load temporary addon"
 3. Double click "manifest.json" inside the extension directory

-In Chrome,
+In Chromium-based browsers (Chrome and Edge),
-1. Navigate to "chrome://extensions"
+1. Navigate to "chrome://extensions" (or "edge://extensions" or similar)
 2. Switch on Developer Mode
 3. Click "Load unpacked"
 4. Navigate to the extension directory